 North Star STEM Alliance

-This program supports undergraduate students majoring in STEM (CSE, CBS, and CFANS) who come from various underrepresented and multicultural backgrounds.
-The program includes peer mentors who are student leaders within their colleges who work toward increasing academic success and engagement of other underrepresented students in STEM disciplines.
+This program supports undergraduate students majoring in STEM (CSE, CBS, and CFANS) who come from various backgrounds.
+The program includes peer mentors who are student leaders within their colleges who work toward increasing academic success and engagement of other students in STEM disciplines.

 Undergraduate Research Opportunities

-MSROP is an intensive 10-week summer program in which undergraduate students of color work full-time with a faculty mentor on a research project.
+Pathways is an intensive 10 week summer program in which undergraduate students work full-time with a faculty mentor on a research project.
 The cohort-based program includes a series of seminars preparing students for graduate school and developing research skills.

 North Star STEM Alliance